MicrosoftDocs/ATADocs/ATPDocs/domain-dominance-alerts.md

 ---
 title: Microsoft Defender for Identity domain dominance security alerts
-description: This article explains the Microsoft Defender for Identity alerts issued when attacks typically part of domain dominance phase efforts are detected against your organization. ms.date: 12/23/2020 ms.topic: tutorial
+description: This article explains the Microsoft Defender for Identity alerts issued when attacks, typically part of domain dominance phase efforts, are detected against your organization. ms.date: 12/23/2020 ms.topic: tutorial
 ---